 - The last night.
 Your final evening before you prepare to return to reality and begin daily life as a married couple will be extra-romantic and possibly even bittersweet (just like the end of any vacation).
 Don’t be so focused on your early departure for the airport that you forget to take photos.

 Prepare for photographing your specific destination

 Depending on your honeymoon location, you might want to pack a few extra supplies to ensure top-quality photos:

 - If you’re going somewhere tropical, such as to the rain forest in Costa Rica, be sure to bring rain gear to protect your camera and lenses.

-- A white sandy beach is breathtaking, but it can cause your photos to be overexposed.
+- A white sandy beach photoshoot is breathtaking, but it can cause your images to be overexposed.
 Pack a white beach towel to serve as a reflector in a pinch.

 - A selfie stick might seem cheesy and touristy, but it’s small to pack, and you might just be glad you had it.